open-telemetry/semantic-conventions/CONTRIBUTING.md

 ## Automation

-Semantic Conventions provides a set of autoamted tools for general development.
+Semantic Conventions provides a set of automated tools for general development.

 ### Consistency Checks